 All documents supplied are photocopied and returned immediately to you.

-Full terms and conditions relating to these documents, as well as information about nationality requirements, are available from the guidance notes which accompany your marriage notice form.
+Full information relating to these documents, as well as nationality requirements, are available from the guidance notes which accompany your marriage notice form.

 Choosing a date